agrc/digital-assisant-skills/README.md

 Every modification to `vote_skill.py` requires an `ask deploy` when running in lambda.

 After deploying to lambda, be sure to use the vote cli to add the DTS required tags.
 This requires the aws cli or access to the aws console.

+### skill model

+Intents require samples or utterances to know what part of the skill code to invoke.
+To update the model, open the `model.mjs` file and edit the templates.
+We are using the [alexa-js](https://github.com/alexa-js/alexa-utterances#readme) project to expand our templates.
+The grammer they use to define their templating is terse.
+Read about it in their project documents.

+Any time the `model.mjs` file is modified, the `votecli` will need to be used to update the model for the skill.
+Finally, the `ask` cli will need to be used to deploy the updated model. `ask deploy -t model`.

 ## Testing Ritual